Yuyannnnw/LLM-RL-NAV/README.md

    - The LLM output adjustments to the reward to guide the learning process.

 5. **Integrate Reward Shaping:**
-   - Incorporate reward shaping into the custom DQN to enhance training performance.
+   - Incorporate reward shaping (adding a float term) into the custom DQN.

 ## What Needs to Be Done
 1. **Develop Observation Mapping Function:**